Sequential Choices, Option Values, and the Returns to Education: Abstract

 \section{Abstract}

-\textbf{Abstract}: Using detailed Norwegian data on earnings and education histories, we estimate a dynamic structural model of schooling and work decisions that captures our data's rich patterns over the life-cycle.
-We validate the model against variation in schooling choices induced by a compulsory schooling reform.
-Our approach allows us to estimate the ex-ante returns to different schooling tracks at different stages of the life-cycle and quantify the contribution of option values.
-We find substantial heterogeneity in returns and establish crucial roles for option values and re-enrollment in determining schooling choices and the impact of schooling policies.\\
+\textbf{Abstract}: Using detailed Norwegian data on earnings, education and work histories, we estimate a dynamic structural model of education and sector choices that captures rich life-cycle patterns by ability.
+We validate the model against variation in education choices induced by a compulsory schooling reform.
+Our approach allows us to estimate the ex-ante returns to different education tracks across the life-cycle by individual ability and quantify the contribution of option values.
+We find substantial heterogeneity in returns and establish crucial roles for option values and re-enrollment in determining education choices and the impact of schooling policies.\\

 \textbf{Keywords:} sequential decisions, ex-ante returns, option values, reform evaluation \\ \textbf{JEL code:} J24, J31, D80